Home Rest Holidays “Not like everyone else”: unusual traditions in the world

 19149308

-Every year in February in Argungu (Nigeria), the opening of the fish season is celebrated.
-Once upon a time it was a means of obtaining food, centuries later, everything grew into a two-day performance.
-Thousands of men and youths move with nets and vessels made of pumpkins along the bottom of the Sokoto River.
-Thus, they frighten large fish (its weight can reach seventy kilograms) and drive it into shallow water.
-There is already fish and is caught.
-Bare-handed fishing competitions are also held.
-To watch this spectacle, crowds of people come to the banks of the river.
+Every February in Argungu (Nigeria), the opening of the fishing season is celebrated.
+Once upon a time, this was a means of obtaining food; centuries later, everything grew into a two-day performance.
+Thousands of men and youths move with nets and gourd vessels along the bottom of the Sokoto River.
+In this way they scare large fish (its weight can reach seventy kilograms) and drive it into shallow water.
+There are already fish being caught there.
+Fishing competitions with bare hands are also organized.
+Crowds of people come to the banks of the river to see this spectacle.

 City of cats

-In Belgium, in the city of Ypres, cats are worshiped.
-On May 8, a real cat festival is held there, followed by a carnival procession.
-Tradition requires throwing a toy cat from a tower in the market square, and then taking part in the procession, following a motorcade of cat sleds.
-The costume must of course be a feline one.
+In Belgium, in the city of Ypres, cats are idolized.
+On May 8th, a real cat festival takes place there, followed by a carnival procession.
+The tradition requires throwing a toy cat from a tower in the market square, and then taking part in a procession, following a motorcade of sleds with cats.
+The costume, of course, must be a cat one.

 Where did this custom come from and why did the residents turn it into a holiday?
-In fact, everything is simple.
-Once upon a time, Ypres was an industrial city for the production of yarn and thread.
-Naturally, after some time, the city was flooded with hordes of mice.
-People have not thought of anything better than getting cats.
-When the question with mice disappeared, a new one appeared.
-What to do with so many cats that bred and flooded the whole city.
-It is not known who invented it and why this particular method, but people did not find a better solution than throwing the poor animals from the city tower.
-Naturally, flying to the ground, the animal broke to death.
-Moreover, it was believed that the more cats will be thrown off, the better the year will be.
+It's actually simple.
+Once upon a time, Ypres was an industrial city producing yarn and thread.
+Naturally, after some time the city was overrun by hordes of mice.
+People haven't come up with anything better than getting cats.
+When the problem with mice disappeared, a new one appeared.
+Where to put so many cats that have multiplied and flooded the whole city?
+It is not known who came up with this and why this particular method, but people did not find a better solution than throwing poor animals from the city tower.
+Naturally, reaching the ground the animal crashed to death.
+Moreover, it was believed that the more cats were thrown off, the better the year would be.

 001_870x510_f3e

-This brutal tradition continued until 1817.
-When, according to the description of the chronicler, the last thrown cat did not crash, but landed on its paws and threw itself on the ditch as fast as it could.
-After that, the inhabitants of Ypres stopped celebrating this holiday by throwing live cats from the bell tower.
+This cruel tradition continued until 1817.
+When, according to the chronicler's description, the last thrown cat did not break, but landed on its paws and rushed to run away as fast as it could.
+After this, the residents of Ypres stopped celebrating this holiday by throwing live cats from the bell tower.

 Ravana